MariaGeorgieva/recipes-react-app/README.md

 # Sweet Lovers React SPA

-Welcome to the Sweet Lovers Recipe App!
-This is a web application that allows users to browse sweet recipes by categories and from the Spoonacular API, as well as create, edit, and like/dislike their own recipes.
+"Welcome to the Sweet Lovers Recipe App!
+This is a web application that allows users to browse sweet recipes from our server as well as the Spoonacular API, and create, edit, and like/dislike their own recipes.
+Our server provides a curated selection of sweet recipes that are sure to delight your taste buds, while the Spoonacular API offers a wide range of recipes from various sources.
+So whether you're in the mood for something familiar or want to try something new, our app has got you covered!"

 ![Homepage Image](./images/homepage.png)